d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

 ### Create directories for data persistence

 {{% notice info %}}
 If you are using _minikube_, create directories inside it.
-For that connect to minikube container with `minikube ssh` and execute next command.
+To do this, connect to the minikube container with `minikube ssh` and execute next command.
 {{% /notice %}}